bharvey125/SeniorAppliedScientist_assement/README.md

 # Question 3:

-** Assumption: Linear Regression was the best-performing model.
+<u>Assumption:</u> Linear Regression was the best-performing model.
 This will not be true in practice, but for simplicity we will move ahead with it.
 Ie: AR(2) model with exogenous variables.
 These variables are one-hot encoded time of day and area of city.

-** Assumption: Two random routes were selected to be included.
+<u>Assumption:</u> Two random routes were selected to be included.
 Broadway-Williams and South St. Anne's Express.

-** Assumption: The model is going to be put into production.
+<u>Assumption:</u> The model is going to be put into production.

-** Assumption: Focus on the Machine process and not the technology required for edge data transmission and model deployment.
+<u>Assumption:</u> Focus on the Machine process and not the technology required for edge data transmission and model deployment.

 After a model with the best performance has been identified, we would need to productionalize the code.
 To the point, most of the analysis has been done in a notebook.
 I recommend using Kedro for this portion of the project.
 It is an open-source framework for producing production-ready code.
 After the notebook code has been refactored using the Kedro framework, unit testing should be done to ensure the system is behaving appropriately[^2].